-The Case Manager uses many tools when making a decision on a claim.
+The Case Manager uses many tools when deciding on a claim.
 These tools are important in making the right decision in a timely matter.

-At Great-West Life’s disability offices, they have created proprietary manuals to assist in the assessment and management of disability claims.
+At Canada Life’s disability offices, they have created proprietary manuals to assist in assessing and managing disability claims.

 - Normal Convalescence Periods

-Industry recognized reference materials are used in order to establish a normal recovery period for disabilities.
-These reference materials, along with the knowledge of Medical Coordinators and Medical Board Consultants, allow the disability office to determine duration period information.
+Industry-recognized reference materials are used to establish a normal recovery period for disabilities.
+These reference materials and the knowledge of Medical Coordinators and Medical Board Consultants allow the disability office to determine duration period information.
 This also enables the Case Manager to make appropriate plans for the employee to return to work.

 The Case Manager determines when it is appropriate to use the services of a Medical Consultant.
-The medical consultant is used to interpret the medical test results and other clinical information.
+The medical consultant interprets the medical test results and other clinical information.
 The Case Manager then compares the medical restrictions to the employee’s job abilities to assess if the employee is medically able to do their job.

 If a claim is declined or disputed, the employee has the right to an appeal; this right to appeal is outlined to the employee in the decision letter.
 The review process requires the employee to submit additional information.
 The employee may also appeal by providing detailed reasons why the claim should be reassessed.
 Upon receipt of the additional information, the employee will be provided with the results of our reassessment.